Acrocnida brachiata: Description

 Acrocnida brachiata has a flat disc up to 12 mm in diameter and five slender, clearly-demarcated, articulated arms up to 180 mm in length.
 It is greyish-brown in colour.
 It can be distinguished from other similar species by the transverse furrows in the plates at the bases of the arms, the ventral scales bearing small tubercles and by the presence of an outer mouth papilla which is quite distinct from the paired papillae inside the mouth.
 The arms, which like other brittle stars flex sideways rather than up and down, have a pair of tentacle scales on each joint as well as numerous spines.

 Distribution and habitat

-A. brachiata occurs in the northeastern Atlantic Ocean and North Sea.
+Acrocnida brachiata occurs in the northeastern Atlantic Ocean and North Sea.
 It is common round the coasts of the British Isles where its depth range is from the lower shore down to about 40 m.
 It is a benthic species, living on sandy bottoms and burying itself in the sediment, with only the tips of its arms projecting.
 It often occurs in association with the burrowing sea urchin Echinocardium cordatum, commonly known as the sea potato.